opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_data_usage.rst

 The Popularity section of the Data dashboard is based upon a computation aiming at quantifying dataset consumption in order to establish popularity scores for datasets.
 This computation is based on 3 metrics: number of downloads, number of API calls and number of reuses.
 These 3 metrics indicate whether a dataset published into an OpenDataSoft portal can be considered popular or not, compared to the other datasets of both that portal and the OpenDataSoft data network.

-.. admonition:: The scoring formula may change in the future
+.. admonition:: Important
    :class: important

+   The scoring formula may change in the future.
 OpenDataSoft will notify all users if the computation to establish the popularity changes.

 .. localizedimage:: data_dashboard_popularity.png
     :alt: Screenshot of the Popularity section of the Data dashboard